 ->paginate(15);

-This is one of those details that is easy to skip in a tutorial but will bite you in production.
+This is the kind of detail that's easy to skip in a tutorial but will absolutely bite you in production.

 Adding Filter Dropdowns